 Majesty, His/Her/Your -- Used as the title of address for Kings and Queens.
 Crowns will sometimes augment this title in a manner appropriate to Themselves or Their Lands (ie., Their Occidental Majesties, His Dread Majesty, etc.).

 Marshal -- A specially trained person who oversees combat activities.
 (The SCA's version of a referee.)
 The Kingdom office is usually called "Earl Marshal".

 Master/Mistress -- The titles of "Master" or "Mistress" are reserved to those members of the peerage who wish to use them.
-See also Peer, Laurel, Pelican, or Master of Arms.
+See also Peer, Laurel, Pelican, the Order of Defense, or Master of Arms.

 Meridies -- (pronounced, to the best of my understanding: Mair-id-ee-ees, the natives pronounce it: Mer -rid -dee -ayes (as in long a)).
 A Kingdom in the SCA.
 This Kingdom covers these regions (of the US): Georgia (nearly all of), Alabama, Mississippi, Louisiana, Arkansas (most of), Tennessee, a bit of the panhandle of Florida, and small portions of both Kentucky and Virginia.
 More details about this Kingdom can be found at their website: Meridies.
 According to a gentle in Meridies, the history of the name is: The word meridies was taken from the definition of the word Meridian - Defined adj.
 [OFr meridien L meridianus] of noon, southern meridies, noon, the south.
 Meridies is the Kingdom comprised of mostly states in the Southern United States.

 Merchant's Row -- The area of an event where folks who are selling merchandise set up.
 The perfect place for all your medieval shopping!
 Not all events have a "Merchant's Row", but many of the larger events do.